Ain't Nobody: Diana King version

-In 1995, Jamaican singer-songwriter Diana King recorded a cover single of "Ain't Nobody", released as the third single from their debut album, Tougher Than Love (1995).
-It peaked at number 95 on the Billboard Hot 100, number four on the Billboard Hot Dance Club Play chart and number 13 on the UK Singles Chart.
+In 1995, Jamaican singer-songwriter Diana King recorded a cover single of "Ain't Nobody".
+It was released in October 1995 by Columbia Records and Work Group as the third single from their debut album, Tougher Than Love (1995).
+The song was produced by Handel Tucker and recorded in Bob Marley's recording studio Tuff Gong in Kingston, Jamaica.
+It peaked at number 95 on the US Billboard Hot 100, number four on the Billboard Hot Dance Club Play chart and number 13 on the UK Singles Chart.
+Its music video was directed by Kevin Bray.

 Critical reception

-Larry Flick from Billboard complimented the song as a "sexy hip hop interpretation" and "irresistible", complimenting King's "assured performance".
+Larry Flick from Billboard magazine complimented the song as a "sexy hip hop interpretation" and "irresistible", complimenting King's "assured performance".
 M.R.
 Martinez from Cash Box described it as a "bumpin' cover".
 James Masterton for Dotmusic said, "Now it is the turn of Diana King's soft reggaefied version to crash into the charts, give [King] another hit and prolong the life of a quite brilliant pop song."
-Pan-European magazine Music & Media noted that the follow-up to "Shy Guy" sees the Jamaican vocalist "lose some of [King's] rough dancehall edges in favour of a smoother R&B sound", adding that the chorus is "pure, uplifting modern soul."
+Pan-European magazine Music & Media noted that the follow-up to 'Shy Guy' sees the Jamaican vocalist "lose some of [King's] rough dancehall edges in favour of a smoother R&B sound", adding that the chorus is "pure, uplifting modern soul."

 A reviewer from Music Week rated it three out of five, writing, "A fairly standard cover of the Chaka Khan classic, with strong production.
 [King] might just convert some more fans."
-Ralph Tee from the magazine's RM Dance Update stated, "'Shy Guy' turned out to be an international smash and this follow-up has similar crossover opportunities."
+Dele Fadele from NME felt the atmosphere in Bob Marley's old Tuff Gong Studios, where 'Ain't Nobody' was recorded, was "sprinkling a little spiritual dust on an off-kilter rhythm that defies gravity and Diana's big ole show-off of a voice."
+Ralph Tee from the Record Mirror Dance Update stated, "'Shy Guy' turned out to be an international smash and this follow-up has similar crossover opportunities."
+In her positive review of Tougher Than Love, Siân Pattenden from Smash Hits wrote that "her version of ancient funkout 'Ain't Nobody' isn't half bad either."

 Music video

 A music video was produced to promote the single, directed by American film, television, commercial and music video director Kevin Bray.
-It was later published on King's official YouTube channel in October 2009.
-The video has amassed more than two million views as of May 2021.
+It features King performing with their band in a bright white room.
+Other scenes show the singer lying in an indoor pool with water.
+The video was later made available on King's official YouTube channel in 2009, and had generated more than 2,3 million views as of early 2024.